RetroReversing/retroReversing/categories/misc/Books.md

 ## Books First Published in 2001
 This section will cover books related to game development published in the year 2001.

 This year **Prima Tech** released tons of very specialised game development books all aimed at Indie game developers.
+They were so successful that in August 2001 [^4] they got bought and changed their name to **Premier Press** and thankfully continued to churn out book after book on game development!

 Cover | Title | Author | Software | Notes
 ---|---|---|---|---